rsoorajs/password-generator/README.md

 The web page includes:

 - Input (where the password will be showed).
-- Copy button.
-- Form with a select for the password's length and four checkboxes to choose the characters to use.
+- Select for the password's length and checkboxes to choose the characters.
-- Generate button.
-- History button.
+- Generate, Copy and History buttons.

 ### Online Demo